serverless/github-action/README.md

-# GitHub Deployer for Serverless
+# Github Action for Serverless

 This Action wraps the [Serverless Framework](https://serverless.com) to enable common Serverless commands.